Kovel railway station

 Kovel (Ковель) is a railway hub of the Rivne directory of Lviv Railways.
+The Chełm–Kovel railway (both 1435 mm and 1520 mm gauge) links Kovel to Chełm in Poland, and represents the longest standard-gauge railway connecting Ukraine to the rest of Europe.

 Along with Zabolottia railway station also serves as a rail border checkpoint at Belarus-Ukraine border.

 Kovel Station also has rail yard and locomotive depot.